 Neurosurgery only provides pain medication to patients it has completed a surgery on.
 If you have chronic back pain, you should discuss it with your primary care provider to confirm if pain medications are appropriate.

 Even if you have recently had imaging (X-rays, MRI, etc.) on your back completed, our neurosurgeons may need updated images for a variety of reasons.
 Imaging you received may not provide the views the neurosurgeons feel are necessary, or they may want new imaging to see if your degenerative disease has progressed further.

 I’ve missed work for my back pain, will Neurosurgery help me complete my Long-Term Disability or Family Medical Leave Act paperwork?

 Neurosurgery will assist with paperwork related to surgeries it completes.
 If you have missed work due to back pain, but have not been scheduled for a surgery, you should consult with your primary care provider.

 I have been offered surgery, do I really need to quit smoking?

 Yes.
 Prior to surgeries, Neurosurgery tests for nicotine usage and will not operate on most patients who have not quit smoking as instructed by their neurosurgeon.
 Tobacco use decreases the success rates of surgeries because it impairs healing and depresses your immune system.

 What is the difference between pre-op with neurosurgery and pre-op with my primary care physician?

-Your primary care provider will conduct a variety of tests to confirm you are healthy enough to obtain a major surgery, which includes labs, an echocardiogram and a chest X-ray if necessary.
-Neurosurgery reconfirms you are still healthy enough and educates you more specifically on the surgery, you will be having and obtains your consent to the surgery.
+Your primary care provider will conduct a variety of tests to confirm you are healthy enough to obtain a major surgery, which includes labs, an echocardiogram and a chest X-ray, if necessary.
+Neurosurgery will conduct a pre-op appointment, typically a couple of days before your surgery, to confirm you are still healthy enough for surgery and to provide education about your surgery, answer questions, and to obtain your written consent to the surgery.